tylert/freq-lists/README.rst

 The data files here are a misguided attempt to try to facilitate proper configuration of amateur radio transceivers and general-purpose receivers.
-These files are already in a format that is easily imported into the radio memory programming software called "CHIRP_".
+These files are already in a format that is easily imported into the radio memory programming software called "CHIRP_" (latest_).
 The royalty-free and open-source CHIRP_ software package is freely-available for Linux, Mac OS X and others and is able to program many different amateur transceiver makes and models.

 The following pre-built definition files are available for frequencies used by: